 However, surveyors observed the resident who “did not have any sensor pad alarm present in the wheelchair.
 In addition, [a second resident] had been assessed by the facility to be at high risk for falls.
 An intervention had been initiated for [the second resident] to have knee protectors present” which were not present.

 The state survey team “determined that the facility failed to maintain an effective pest control program.
 Flies and gnats were observed on both units of the facility and in the facility’s dining room during the survey.”
 The surveyors state that “the pests were observed to be in contact with residents’ food in the dining room and contact with residents’ skin.”

 Was your loved one victimized while living at Stanton Nursing and Rehabilitation Center?
 Contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Powell County victims of mistreatment living in long-term facilities including nursing homes in Stanton.
+Our network of attorneys fights aggressively on behalf of Powell County victims of mistreatment living in long-term facilities including nursing homes in Stanton.

 Our legal team provides all clients with a “No Win/No-Fee” Guarantee, meaning you owe us nothing if we are unable to obtain compensation on your behalf.
 We can start working on your case today to make sure you and your family receives monetary recovery for your damages.
 All information you share with our law offices will remain confidential.